gromacs/gromacs/docs/install-guide/index.rst

 only work on the hardware for which it is compiled.

-* In particular, |Gromacs| includes a lot of explicit SIMD (single instruction, multiple data) optimization that can use assembly instructions available on most modern processors.
-This can have a substantial effect on performance, but for recent processors you also need a similarly recent compiler that includes support for the corresponding SIMD instruction set to get this benefit.
+* In particular, |Gromacs| includes a lot of explicit SIMD (single instruction, multiple data) optimization that suits modern processors.
+This can greatly increase performance, but for recent processors you also need a similarly recent compiler to get this benefit.
 The configuration does a good job at detecting this, and you will usually get warnings if |Gromacs| and your hardware support a more recent instruction set than your compiler.